Developing Lithium-Brine Projects in Argentina

 “Lake Resources is delighted to be partnering with Lilac on a rapid, direct extraction process of lithium from brines.
 We have reviewed a number of technologies, and we consider Lilac to offer a compelling opportunity to be reviewed in tandem with conventional methods as part of a pre-feasibility study,” said Promnitz.
 “The potential to reduce the timeline to production at low-cost is a major advantage in the current market with a constrained supply of lithium.
 Increased recoveries indicate that 300 mg/L lithium brine would produce similar volumes of final product as 600 mg/L lithium brine.”

-Lilac and Lake Resources will be building a pilot plant at Kachi to demonstrate the viability of the technology.
+Lilac and Lake Resources plan to build a pilot plant at Kachi to demonstrate the viability of the technology.
 Lake Resources expects to be able to increase its lithium grade to 25,000 mg/L lithium and to produce a clean lithium hydroxide or lithium carbonate product for the battery market.
+Lake Resources is targeting pre-production at Kachi in early 2020 at the pilot plant.

 Lake Resources is currently in the process of completing a PFS for the property.
-The study will include a direct extraction pilot plant as a way to de-risk the project and to minimize overall operating costs of the project.
+The study is expected to include a direct extraction pilot plant as a way to de-risk the project and to minimize the overall operating costs of the project.
 The company is also in discussions with various downstream partners in the battery industry to secure future offtake agreements and additional funding for the project’s development.

 Cauchari-Olaroz Lithium Brine Projects